About this medicine

 - Swelling or tenderness in the breasts or pain or fluids leaking from the nipple

 - Pain in the testicles

 - Inability to urinate

 Do not donate blood while you are taking this medicine.
-This will prevent giving this medicine to a pregnant female through a blood transfusion.
 Ask your doctor or health care professional when it is safe to donate blood after you stop taking this medicine.